WordPress resource consumption issues and basic manipulations

 One of the best advantages WordPress offers is that the application can easily be extended thanks to the number of the free plugins available on the official repository.
 This however, hides risks.
 The installation and activation of too many plugin may increase the resource consumption of the application which might be penalised by the hosting service provider.
 Before proceeding with the installation of any specific plugin, it would be good to put it on test on a local environment and check how it works.
 Before publishing to live, make sure you have a backup copy to revert.
 The same goes to themes as well.
 There are a number of themes published on the official website.
-Some of them are indeed professionally developed, but of course there are some with coding issues that may cause troubles.
+Some of them are indeed professionally developed, but some of them cause wordpress resource consumption issues.

 Speaking of resource consumption, I would like to highlight 3 main aspects of the problem.

 - Memory usage

 - CPU usage